 Any entity intending to introduce GE crops into the environment through field trials for experimental purposes must first receive authorization from the relevant national authority in the MS where the release or field trial is planned.
-Field trials are permitted in eleven MS and the United Kingdom (UK).
-However, only six MS and the UK conducted open-field testing in 2020: Belgium, the Czech Republic, the Netherlands, Romania, Spain, and Sweden.
-The main disincentives for field trials include: Repeated destruction by activists, a burdensome authorization process, and the unattractive investment for seed companies.
+Field trials are permitted in eleven MS19 and the United Kingdom (UK).
+However, only five MS and the UK conducted open-field testing in 2021: Belgium, the Czech Republic, Romania, Spain, and Sweden.
+The main disincentives for field trials include repeated destruction by activists, a burdensome authorization process, and the unattractive investment for seed companies.